 Guidelines for Submission

-The Rosicrucian Digest is a bi-annual publication of the Rosicrucian Order, AMORC, published in June and December each year.
+The Rosicrucian Digest is published two times per year by the Rosicrucian Order, AMORC.
 Its audience includes members of the Rosicrucian Order, AMORC and the public, interested in mysticism, philosophy, spirituality, history, and the arts and sciences.

 - Normally, an article or essay would begin with a brief introduction or orientation to the topic.
 This brief introduction should be written so that it is readable by those of diverse educational and cultural backgrounds.
 To maximize the impact of the article or essay, it should contain subheadings as appropriate.

 a) Write to your audience, a general cross section of North American and Caribbean society.